cagelmi/statistical-tests-guide/README.md

 Designed to assist researchers, data scientists, and students, this Python-based interactive command-line tool provides guidance in selecting appropriate statistical tests from a list of 50 of the most frequently employed statistical techniques, according to their study's purpose, research design, and data characteristics.

-This tool was developed with the assistance of Google's Gemini 2.5 Pro model.
+This tool was developed with the assistance of Google's Gemini 2.5 Pro Preview model.

 **Status:** Actively being tested and refined.
 Expect improvements and expanded test coverage over time.
 Contributions and feedback are welcome!